Close Search

 Utah Mule Deer Hunting | Dedicated Hunter Program

-Utah also offers a Dedicated Hunter program for general season deer units.
+Utah also offers a Dedicated Hunter Program for general-season deer units.
 To participate, you must apply and be selected for the program.
 If drawn, you can hunt all seasons (archery, muzzleloader, and any available rifle) and can harvest up to two bucks over a three-year period.
 The permit is guaranteed for all three years, but you’re limited to harvesting two bucks during that time.

 If you have the time and commitment to hunt, this is a fantastic opportunity to harvest a quality buck as it allows you to hunt all seasons and the same unit for multiple years.